 Welded mesh and wire must be ASTM A641 Class 3.

-Structural calculations must be prepared by a qualified structural engineer as defined in the Structural Section below and must be submitted and approved by the Government prior to installation.

 utilities

 water supply

 The Contractor shall provide water distribution mains, branches, service connections to include all pipe, valves, bends, thrust blocking, fittings and appurtenances.
 Exterior water line construction shall include service to all buildings as described in Section 01010 SCOPE OF WORK.
 The required average daily flow (ADF) shall be the average daily demand (ADD) per person - derived from 155 liters per capita per day (lpcd) – times a capacity factor, times the effective population.
 A capacity factor of 1.5 shall be used if the effective population is less than or equal to 5,000.
 The capacity factor for larger populations is found in the AED Design Requirements: Water Tanks & System Distribution.
 The capacity factor shall be utilized as described in the following paragraph.
 In the event potable or non-potable use water is required prior to completion of the water facilities infrastructure the Contractor may be issued a Request for Proposal to provide non-potable (tank truck) and potable (bottled or other reliable source) consumption.
 Provide a minimum of one (1) outside water hydrant (hose spigot) for all buildings with water service.
 All buildings with water supply shall have a water meter installed in a locked cabinet area inside the building.